reasonml/reason-native/src/rely/README.md

 ## Running Tests:

 ```
-esy x TestRunnerTest.exe
+esy x TestRely.exe
 ```

 ## License
-@reason-native/test-runner is MIT licensed, as found in the LICENSE file at the root of the reason-native repository.
+@reason-native/rely is MIT licensed, as found in the LICENSE file at the root of the reason-native repository.